Bioethanol

 Physical & Chemical Properties

-Density: ~0.789 g/cm³ (20°C)
+Density~0.789 g/cm³ (20°C)

-Octane Number: 108–110 (RON)
+Octane Number108–110 (RON)

 Performance Characteristics

-Improved throttle response in high-compression engines
+Improves throttle response in high-compression engines

 Environmental & Sustainability Benefits